-How to import high risk plants and plant products to the EU from 14 December 2019 under the smarter rules for safer food regulations.
+How to import plants and plant products to the EU under the smarter rules for safer food regulations.

-You must have a phytosanitary certificate for almost all plants and living parts of plants, including all seeds intended for planting, entering the EU from 14 December 2019.
+You must have a phytosanitary certificate for almost all plants and living parts of plants, including all seeds intended for planting, entering the UK.

-There are 5 tropical fruits listed that will not require a phytosanitary certificate for import into the EU:
+There are 5 tropical fruits that do not require a phytosanitary certificate for import into the UK:

 You do not need phytosanitary certificates for plant products such as fruit and vegetables that have been processed and packaged.
 This includes packaged salads and frozen material.
 Composite products like nut and seed butters containing processed fruit or vegetables do not fall within plant health import controls or need a phytosanitary certificate.